Start here

 Choose your goal

 Pick the outcome you want next.
-Each goal maps to one module with a guided path.Spend less
+Each goal maps to a guided path.Spend less

 CostOps — continuous spend audit across AWS, Azure, and GCP with rightsizing recommendations and approval-gated remediation